 So consider experimenting with different campaigns, such as crowdfunding and recurring giving, to ensure you appeal to all audiences and how they prefer to take action on your organization’s behalf.
 Each campaign type has a specific call to action, so experiment with each to see which ones are best received.

 Here are a few more best practices to think about:

 - Include a virtual component in all fundraising campaigns to reach a wider audience

-- Extend your campaign dates to provide more time for donors to contribute
+- Extend your campaign dates to provide more time for individual donors to contribute

-- Offer multiple giving options (credit card, ACH, Apple Pay/Google Pay) on your donation page to improve the donor experience
+- Offer multiple payment options (like credit cards, ACH payments, Apple Pay/Google Pay) on your donation form to improve the donor experience

 - Attend nonprofit conferences to grow your network

 Your nonprofit can benefit tremendously from corporate giving partnerships and sponsorship opportunities.
 The more you increase the ways individuals get involved, the more you can attract funders who resonate with the various campaigns you offer.

 For example, you might decide to host a few virtual events to expand your nonprofit funding and open sponsorships.
 The sponsors for those few events can be so impressed by your cause and your team that they build employee-giving programs around it.
 It’s always nice to have a list of major donors and companies to help you advance your programs even further through financial contributions, matching gifts, in-kind donations, and awareness.

 Revenue diversification isn’t about overhauling your entire fundraising plan but adding some new elements that benefit you in all these ways and more.
 As you build new campaigns into your repertoire, keep humanistic messaging at the center of your donors’ experience and engage audiences that become loyal supporters you can rely on.